uv01/testcafe-browserstack/README.md

 2. For local : node testrunner_local.js
 3. For jenkins/Codeship : node testrunner_browserStack.js

-## Next steps:
-- Add more test scenarios for testing, identify the candidates to be automated
-- Develop data reconcilation tests
-- Develop Mobile device tests
+## How to run tests?
+- Go to the root of the framework
+- node -r esm runners/testrunner_bs_chrome.js

 ## Best practises: